anubhavshukla769/anubhavshukla769/README.md

 ☕ Building backend systems with Java, Spring Boot, REST APIs and microservices

-🧩 Practicing Data Structures & Algorithms
+🧩 Practicing Data Structures & Algorithms and improving problem-solving skills

-🤖 Exploring AI/ML and AI-powered software applications
+🤖 Exploring AI/ML and learning how to integrate AI into software applications

-🌱 Currently learning React
+🌱 Currently learning React to become stronger across the full stack

-🚀 Interested in scalable, practical and production-oriented software
+🚀 Interested in building scalable, practical and production-oriented software

 💬 Ask me about Java, Backend Development, Spring Boot, DSA and APIs